-The important parameters for the input capacitor are the input voltage rating and the RMS current rating.
-With a nominal input voltage of 28 V, an aluminum electrolytic aluminum electrolytic capacitor with a voltage rating greater than 42 V ($1.5 \times V{IN}$) is required.
-Because the the next higher capacitor voltage rating is 50 V, a 50-V capacitor must be used.
-The capacitor voltage rating of ($1.5 \times V{IN}$) is a conservative guideline, and can be modified somewhat if desired.
+The important parameters for the Input capacitor are the input voltage rating and the RMS current rating.
+With a nominal input voltage of 28 V, an aluminum electrolytic aluminum electrolytic capacitor with a voltage rating greater than 42 V (1.5 \times V{IN}) would be needed.
+Because the next higher capacitor voltage rating is 50 V, a 50-V capacitor must be used.
+The capacitor voltage rating of (1.5 \times V{IN}) is a conservative guideline, and can be modified somewhat if desired.

 The RMS current rating requirement for the input capacitor of a buck regulator is approximately 1⁄2 the DC load current.
-In this example, with a 1-A load, a capacitor with a RMS current rating of at least 500 mA is required.
+In this example, with a 3-A load, a capacitor with a RMS current rating of at least 1.5 A is needed.

-Figure 31 shows curves that can be used to select an appropriate input capacitor.
-From the curves, locate the 50-V line and note which capacitor values have RMS current ratings greater than 500 mA.
-Either a $100-\mu F$ or $120-\mu F$, 50-V capacitor could be used.
+The curves shown in Figure 31 can be used to select an appropriate input capacitor.
+From the curves, locate the 50-V line and note which capacitor values have RMS current ratings greater than 1.5 A. Either a 470- μ F or 680- μ F, 50-V capacitor could be used.

-For a through-hole design, a $120-\mu F$, 50-V electrolytic capacitor (Panasonic HFQ series or Nichicon PL series or equivalent) would be adequate.
-Other types or other manufacturers' capacitors can be used provided the RMS ripple current ratings are adequate.
+For a through-hole design, a $680-\mu F/50V$ electrolytic capacitor (Panasonic HFQ series or Nichicon PL series or equivalent) would be adequate.
+Other types or other manufacturers capacitors can be used provided the RMS ripple current ratings are adequate.

-For surface-mount designs, solid tantalum capacitors can be used, but caution must be exercised with regard to the capacitor surge current rating (see Input Capacitor (C{IN})).
+For surface-mount designs, solid tantalum capacitors can be used, but caution must be exercised with regard to the capacitor sure current rating.
 The TPS series available from AVX, and the 593D series from Sprague are both surge current tested.
+For additional information, see Input Capacitor (C{IN}) .